gigerlin/easyRPC/README.md

 From version 1.3.0, easyRPC can be used also in Node.
 When the client runs in Node, the server URL must be used when creating remote ojbects and event sources.

+On the server side, a web framework is needed in addition to the Node http server.
+Tests have been made with `express` and `connect`.
+A minimalist framework (called express) is also provided in the test directory.

 ### Installation
 `npm install avs-easyrpc`